Life with braces - you will survive!

 3. Wear elastics as instructed.
 The pattern of wearing is important, our team will show you how this works.
 The pattern may change from time to time depending on what is needed.
 Wearing them all the time is a big deal.
 Elastics work really well if worn full time, with very limited movement if worn part time!

 What do I do if something happens after hours?

 The bracket will usually stay connected to the wire, just leave it there and call for an appointment to put it back on.
 Please call ahead rather than waiting for your regular appointment so we can schedule the proper amount of time.

 Cover with wax.
 If wax doesn’t work try a cotton ball, a piece of fabric, or anything you can think of to protect the cheek, even a chewed piece of sugarless gum.
 Call for an appointment to get it fixed.

 Usually they will be loose on one side only.
 Push the loose part back into place and call for a recementing appointment.
 If both sides are loose, go ahead and take it out.
 If eating is inhibited call the emergency number.

-Call if you can’t work out a problem on a temporary basis.
+Call the West Jordan office if you can’t work out a problem on a temporary basis.
+Dr. Baird’s cell phone number will be on the message.
+You can also text him.
 An alternate number will be provided on the West Jordan voicemail if Dr. Baird is out of town.

 Draper 801.967.3337 West Jordan 801.280.1722 THANK YOU!!
 GOOD LUCK!!